 Obviously, we need a different and broader conception of reason.
-It's not Catholics but modern secularists who impose an irrational and oppressive dogmatism that enchains reason and crushes life.
 That's not just my idea.
-In his Regensburg address, the Pope said,
+At Regensburg, the Pope said,

 The intention ... is not one of retrenchment or negative criticism [of the achievements of modern thought], but of broadening our concept of reason and its application....
 We [must] overcome the self-imposed limitation of reason to the empirically verifiable, and ... once more disclose its vast horizons.